 One manager is automatically installed for each configured datasource; that is, in a three-node system with a master and two slaves, three managers will be installed.

-Checks to determine the availability of hosts are performed by using either the system ping protocol or the Echo TCP/IP protocol on port 7 to determine whether a host is available. ping protocol to determine whether a host is available.
+Checks to determine the availability of hosts are performed by using either the system ping protocol or the Echo TCP/IP protocol on port 7 to determine whether a host is available.
 The configuration of the protocol to be used can be made by adjusting the manager properties.
 For more information, see Section B.2.2.3, “Host Availability Checks”.

 Connectors (known as routers within the dataservice) provide a routing mechanism between client applications and the dataservice.
 The Tungsten Connector component automatically routes database operations to the master or slave, and takes account of the current cluster status as communicated to it by the Tungsten Manager.
 This functionality solves three primary issues that might normally need to be handled by the client application layer: